antoniustanianto/crypto-api-data-pipeline/readme.md

 ---

-### 2. Transform
+### 2️⃣ Transform

-The JSON response is transformed into a structured dataframe.
+The raw JSON response is transformed into a structured dataframe.

 Schema: